-- A. Eligibility and Basic Requirements - 1.
-Admission to a head and neck endocrine surgery fellowship program is contingent upon completion of an ACGME-accredited residency program in otolaryngology, general surgery, or plastic surgery or fulfillment of the requirements necessary to sit for the certification examination in one of these specialties by the respective American Board or the Canadian counterpart of the Royal College of Surgeons.
-The individual directors of the fellowship programs have discretion in deciding the minimum head and neck surgery experience required for admission to their respective fellowship programs. - 2.
+A. Eligibility and Basic Requirements:

+Admission to a head and neck endocrine surgery fellowship program is contingent upon completion of an ACGME-accredited residency program in otolaryngology or general surgery surgery or fulfillment of the requirements necessary to sit for the certification examination in one of these specialties by the respective American Board or the Canadian counterpart of the Royal College of Surgeons.
+The individual directors of the fellowship programs have discretion in deciding the minimum head and neck cancer experience required for admission to their respective fellowship programs.

+- 2. Upon recommendation of the director of the residency program and his/her documentation that the candidate has satisfactorily completed the residency, the candidate becomes eligible for a fellowship training program. - The fellowship program director and/or the director's designee in each individual training institution will be the curriculum advisor and counselor to the candidate. - 4.
 International candidates for the Head and Neck Endocrine Surgery Fellowships must have completed an approved residency and be board eligible in his/her country of origin.
 This training must be considered equivalent in scope to the ACGME-accredited residency requirements for North American candidates.
-It is the responsibility of the individual Fellowship program directors to determine this equivalent status for international candidates applying to his/her program. - 3.
-Upon recommendation of the director of the residency program and his/her documentation that the candidate has satisfactorily completed the residency, the candidate becomes eligible for a fellowship training program.
+It is the responsibility of the individual Fellowship program directors to determine this equivalent status for international candidates applying to his/her program.